TruClient/UISamples/Features.md

+Github naturally sorts folders in the repository in alphabetical order.

-This page lists the UI features to be tested by scripts.
+However, this page lists the UI features to be tested by scripts.

 * <a href="#CommonUIFeatures"> Common UI Elements</a>
 * <a href="#AdvancedUIFeatures"> Advanced UI Elements</a>